 Gompa is now primarily dependent on its member-supporters in order to be able to continue to provide its services and thereby continue to raise sponsorships and donations in support of education and social welfare at the partner monasteries and nunneries and the local communities which they serve.

 We invite you therefore to please support the continuation and expansion of Gompa - Tibetan Monastery Services by joining us as a member-supporter and/or giving a gift of Gompa membership and/or by donating to Gompa.

 We are also currently seeking grants or loans in order to develop two important new services: a Chinese language version of the entire Gompa site; and the special 'Diamond Path' service – please see the link on the homepage.
 If you would like to know more about these important new services and how you can help to support their development, please write to us at: admin [at] gompaservices.com.

 Network of Partner Monasteries and Nunneries

-In India, Gompa's online services are available from the partner monasteries and nunneries at Dehradun, Bylakuppe, Hunsur, Mundgod, Himachal Pradesh, Odisha, West Bengal, Sikkim and Ladakh, and in Nepal, in the Kathmandu valley, Lapchi, Nubri and at Namo Buddha.
+In India, Gompa's online services are available from the partner monasteries and nunneries at Dehradun, Bylakuppe, Hunsur, Mundgod, Himachal Pradesh, Odisha, Bodhgaya, West Bengal, Sikkim and Ladakh, and in Nepal, in the Kathmandu valley, and at Lumbini, Lapchi, Nubri and Namo Buddha.
 Online services from further partners in India and Nepal are continuously being added.
 [Select here to see current partner monasteries and nunneries]

 The Gompa head office is at Dehradun (North India) with webcast hubs also at Mundgod (South India) and Kathmandu (Nepal).